About the National Association of the Deaf

 Often, such televised news is converted into digital media that is circulated on the Internet and on social media by the news stations.
 Pursuant to the 21st Century Communications and Video Accessibility Act (CVAA), such digital versions of the broadcast news must retain the captioning when shared via the Internet or social media.
 Unfortunately, in many cases, those digital versions are captioned through “Automated Speech Recognition” (ASR) technology instead of being professionally captioned by a trained expert.
 ASR basically means that a computer is used to generate captioning, often without editing to ensure accuracy.
 This often renders such captioning useless for the most part.
 The solution is to ensure that every live broadcast involving emergency communication has a highly qualified and professional captioning company working to provide accurate captioning.
 This can be done on Social Media platforms as well, every form of media used for emergency communication should be made accessible with captioning and ASL interpreters.

 In addition, there are many deaf and hard of hearing individuals whose primary language is American Sign Language (ASL), a language completely distinct from English.
+Many of these deaf and hard of hearing individuals are not able to understand English, and this especially so when the information is complex and advanced such as information about health pandemics.
 For this population, it is not enough to share emergency communications in English.
 The same information must be shared in ASL.
 Unfortunately, for many emergencies in the past, press conferences have failed to use qualified professional interpreters to render the shared information in ASL.

 Since our press release on April 6, 2020, all 50 states’ Governors have provided ASL interpreters at their press conferences, and we are monitoring the situation to ensure that this continues and that the interpreters provided are qualified.
 However, up until May 13, 2020, the ASL interpreter for Governor Cuomo of New York was only visible on the online broadcasts, not on the television broadcast.
 This rendered the television broadcast inaccessible for those who rely on ASL and do not have Internet access.
 Such deprivation of access during the ongoing crisis compelled Disability Rights New York to file a federal lawsuit against Governor Cuomo and on May 12, the federal judge granted a preliminary injunction requiring Governor Cuomo to begin providing an in-frame interpreter on the television broadcasts immediately.
 Governor Cuomo has done so but the picture-in-picture size of the ASL interpreter has not been big enough to see clearly.
 The whole point is for the interpreter’s signing to be visible enough.
 The NAD is advocating for a larger size for the interpreter’s frame on television, and hope this will be remedied soon.
 In addition, some of the governors have not used interpreters consistently, so we are advocating that interpreters always be present during such press conferences.
 We are also seeing problems with county and local government and health officials not providing interpreters during their press conferences.
 We have also seen situations where the government officials are hiring clearly unqualified persons claiming to be interpreters, and we encourage all government agencies to screen all interpreters to ensure they have the appropriate qualifications and strongly encourage the hiring of Certified Deaf Interpreters (CDIs) to be used.